Nate Boulton | |

 Education: | Simpson College (BA) Drake University (MPA, JD) |

-Nate Boulton (born May 23, 1980) is an American politician serving in the Iowa Senate since 2017.
-Boulton, a Democrat, represents the 20th District.
+Nate Boulton (born May 23, 1980) is an American politician who served in the Iowa Senate from 2017 to 2025.
+Boulton, a Democrat, represented the 20th and 16th districts.
 Boulton was first elected in 2016 to replace retiring Democratic Senator Dick Dearden.[1]
 [2]

 In May 2017, Boulton announced his candidacy for the Iowa gubernatorial election, 2018 with a video on Twitter.[3]
 He suspended his campaign in May 2018 shortly after The Des Moines Register published the accounts of three women accusing Boulton of sexual misconduct.[4]
 [5]